gradlifier/wicket-source/developers.md

 5. Close out the options.
 Come back into options.
 Make sure the settings saved and come back up.
 6. Close out of Chrome.
 Restart it.
 Come back into options.
 Make sure the settings come back up.
 7. Verify that the hyperlink produces an updated host and port call.
-8. Ensure clicking the link goes to the right thing (TODO: how?
-Having trouble confirming this one...)
+8. Ensure clicking the link goes to the right thing by looking at the hover tooltip on `eclipse-url` in the dev tools sidebar pane while inspecting a wicket component.
 9. Modify the required password both in wicket-source-opener and in the browser plugin.
 Save.
 10. Reload the plugin.
 Click on a link and ensure that the request to wicket-source-opener still works with password.
 11. Take the password back out of just the chrome plugin; ensure that saving works and the default empty boxes come back in the options page.
 12. Verify that requests to wicket source opener don't work when it requires a password and the browser isn't supplying one.
 13. Take the password back out of wicket source opener, and verify that requests work again.
 14. Look at the icon in Chrome.
-It may be grayed out because you're in developer mode, but the shape should be right.
+It should be an orange circle and not grayed out.
-15. Verify that there are no javascript errors in any console, including the options page console.
+15. Verify that there are no javascript errors in any console, including the options page console and the popup page console.

 ## Signing and Publishing WicketSourceForChrome